 - Idaho voters approved ballot initiative to expand Medicaid, and coverage took effect January 2020.
-More than 53,000 residents have enrolled.
+Nearly 109,000 residents have enrolled.

-- Idaho has enacted legislation to implement expansion but with various provisions, including a work requirement.
+- Idaho enacted legislation to implement expansion but with various provisions, including a work requirement.

 - Idaho’s proposal for a “coverage choice” provision was rejected by CMS.

 - BYU-Idaho had said they would no longer allow students with Medicaid to waive coverage in the school’s non-MEC student health plan, but reversed course in the face of strong backlash.

 - Idaho Supreme Court rejected a case challenging the expansion ballot initiative

 Idaho expanded Medicaid as of January 2020.
 Enrollment began November 1, 2019, with coverage effective January 1, 2020.
 Nearly 109,000 people had enrolled by June 2021.